-This program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, or, in most instances, religion.
-It is also unlawful to retaliate against any person who, or organization that, files a complaint about such discrimination.
+Any benefits and terms and conditions of this program, are available to all without regard to race, color, national origin, gender, age, religion, sexual orientation, disability, gender identity or expression, political affiliation, marital or parental status, genetic information and military service.
+[Grantee's name] policy and federal law prohibits reprisal for engaging in protected activity (reporting discrimination or harassment, participating in investigations of such allegations, or intervening to assist those who are subjected to prohibited behaviors), andit will not be tolerated.
 In addition to filing a complaint with local and state agencies that are responsible for resolving discrimination complaints, you may bring a complaint to the attention of the Corporation for National and Community Service.
-If you believe that you or others have been discriminated against, or if you want more information, contact:
+If you believe that you or others have been discriminated against, or if you want to seek advice, contact:

-(Name, address, phone number - both voice and TTY, and preferably toll free - FAX number and email address of the recipient) or
+(Name, address, phone number - both voice and TTY, and preferably toll free - FAX number and email address of the recipient) or Equal Employment Opportunity Office (EEOP) Corporation for National and Community Service 250 E Street, SW Washington, DC 20525 (202) 606-7503 eo@cns.gov (email)